 Store-bought placemats are of course available in plenty.
 You get all types in all different kinds of fabrics.
 But, these placemats can never give you the contentment and the happiness of using self-made ones.

-This tutorial on how to sew a placemat comes with a cutlery pocket.
+This tutorial on how to make a placemat comes with a cutlery pocket.
 You can now arrange your cutleries neatly and set your dinner table in style.

 You can sew these reversible placemats in types that can match your home.
-In this tutorial on how to sew a placemat, I have used rickrack for embellishment.
+In this tutorial on how to make placemats, I have used rickrack for embellishment.
 You can leave the rickrack and the cutlery pockets and sew a simple reversible placemat if you need a quick sew project.